-A smart choice is the Little Experimenter telescope that comes with a guide book which is filled with facts and information about the universe, or the ECOOPRO telescope that comes with a star map to help your children discover where in the sky to search for celestial objects.
+A smart choice is the Little Experimenter telescope which comes with a guidebook which is filled with facts and information about the universe or the ECOOPRO telescope which comes with a star map to help your children discover where in the sky to search for celestial objects.

 This is a feature that, thankfully, seems pretty standard when it comes to telescopes for kids.

 You don’t want to battle to set them up before you can start using them with your children.

 As you can see on this list, most of the products we’ve featured are refractor telescopes.
 This type of telescope is worth purchasing for your kids because it is versatile.
 While you can obviously use it to look at objects in the sky, refractor telescopes can also be used during the day, such as when viewing birds or mountain landscapes.
 So, they can be fun and educational for kids in various ways.

 At what age can I teach my kids to use a telescope?

 When choosing to purchase a telescope for your child, it’s important to take his or her age into account.

 If your child is still very young, such as around the age of three or four years, he or she will probably have an extremely short attention span so you don’t want to overwhelm them with too much information about the universe too soon.